 - The viewer’s dish picks up the signal from the satellite (or multiple satellites in the same part of the sky) and passes it on to the receiver in the viewer’s house.

 - The receiver processes the signal and passes it on to a standard TV.

 So just how high are these Satellites?

 Today, the globe is surrounded by thousands of them, doing everyday service for millions if not billions of humans around the world.
-While the technology has grown to be an every day reality, the skill to properly connect your home to the world via satellite tv still requires a sophisticated level of skill and expertise.
+While the technology has grown to be an everyday reality, the skill to properly connect your home to the world via satellite tv, or satellite internet still requires a sophisticated level of skill and expertise.